raphael-group/chimeric-epistasis/README.md

-# Code accompanying manuscript "Quantifying higher-order epistasis: beware the chimera"
+# Code for "Quantifying higher-order epistasis: beware the chimera"

 This repository contains the code for the analyses in the manuscript "Quantifying higher-order epistasis: beware the chimera".
 In these analyses, we compare the multiplicative and the "chimeric" epistasis measures for quantifying higher-order interactions between mutations, drug, or other perturbations.